Nathnaelc/cs162-test/session_16/README.md

 ### Stock trading data
-Your company has subscribed to a share trading data feed from the NYSE.
-This data feed lists all the orders placed and all the sales that occur.
+Your startup has subscribed to a share trading data feed from the NYSE.
+This data feed lists all the orders placed and all the sales that occur on the stock exchange.
 Some orders get canceled before they can be filled.

-Each order is either to buy or sell a certain number of shares in a particular company.
+Each order is either to buy or sell a certain number of shares of a particular stock.
 The order lists which trading desk placed the order, and if the order is filled then the trading desk that filled the order is also listed.

-At the beginning of the year, your company also received a snapshot of which trading desks owned which stocks for all the companies listed on the NYSE.
+At the beginning of the year, your startup also received a snapshot of which trading desks owned which stocks for all the stocks listed on the NYSE.
-By using the snapshot as a starting point, one can use the successful trades to update your estimate of all the trading desk portfolios.
+By using the snapshot as a starting point, you can use the successful trades to update your estimate of all the trading desk portfolios.

 As an example, if you knew that the Delta Trading desk had 100 shares of XOM, and the feed showed another purchase of 100 shares then you knew that Delta Trading now had 200 shares.

-As part of its corporate strategy, your company monitors everyone's portfolios on a daily basis.
-It also monitors the number of sell orders and the number of buy orders placed by a trading desk every day for every company on the NYSE.
+As part of its corporate strategy, your startup monitors everyone's portfolios on a daily basis.
+It also monitors the number of sell orders and the number of buy orders placed by a trading desk every day for every stock on the NYSE.
+The stock portfolio of each trading desk is stored in a summary table at the end of each day of trading.

-All the orders also get rolled into summary tables for each company.
+All the orders also get rolled into summary tables for each stock.
 These summary tables list the total number of orders placed, the total number of orders filled, the total number of shares exchanged, the total number of dollars exchanged, the minimum price, and the maximum price.
-This summary is generated on a daily basis for every company.
+This summary is generated on a daily basis for every stock.

 A revision of [insert into select](https://www.w3schools.com/sql/sql_insert_into_select.asp) statements may help in creating the summary tables.